Méribel is...

 2010

-• 2011: Staging of two sections of the Saulire Express gondola, replacing Burgin-Saulire.
+• 2011: Installation of two sections of the Saulire Express gondola, replacing Burgin-Saulire.

 • 2013: The resort hosts the FIS World Cup.

-• 2014: New sales and reception area at La Chaudanne.
+• 2014: New sales and welcome area at La Chaudanne.

-• 2015: MĂ©ribel makes its mark on the world stage with several competitions, including the Ski World Cup finals, freestyle events, and telemark races.
+• 2015: MĂ©ribel establishes itself on the world stage with multiple competitions, including the Ski World Cup

 2020